kokes/jManipulate/README.md

 - **Opera** - TBA
 - **Internet Explorer** - no clue so far, sorry, Mac fag here.

-**Attention:** as jManipulate uses AJAX, it doesn't work in Firefox and Chrome using the `file://` protocol - or simply opening the HTML files in your browsers.
-In order to use it in these browsers, you need to either enable AJAX locally, or use jManipulate using `http`, that is e.g. `localhost` or a remote web server.
+**Attention:** as jManipulate uses AJAX, it doesn't work in Firefox and Chrome using the `file://` protocol - simply opening the HTML files in your browsers.
+In order to use it in these browsers, you need to either enable AJAX locally, or use jManipulate using the `http` protocol, that is e.g. `localhost` or a remote web server.

 Known imperfections
 ---

-- the code is fugly, it's true, I'm no JavaScript ninja, but doing the best I can, will welcome criticism
+- the code is fugly, it's true, I'm no JavaScript programmer, but doing the best I can, will welcome criticism
 - *cannot use values with decimal points*
 - no support for `@import` so far
 - no support for multiple values within a property, say `margin: 4px 2px 2px 3px`
-- not foolproof, won't work with some tricky values that might confuse my regexps
+- not foolproof, won't work with some tricky values that might confuse my regexps (say values in `content`)
-- all the comments in the `.js` file are in Czech, and there are a lot of them, too many, sorry
-- may not function when some code compression tools are in effect (thank you, T-Mobile)

 Future functions
 ---